polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

 ## Python implementation

-Before getting into the encoding & execution of our payloads through steganography, let's quickly go over how to encode a plaintext message.
+Before getting into the encoding & execution of our payloads through steganography, let's quickly go over how to encode a plaintext message in Python 2.7 using .

 ### Encoding